petermeissner/wikipediatrend/cran-comments.md

     - on local Ubuntu build I get "LaTeX errors when creating PDF version." warning but not on other builds ...
 I am not sure what is the problem here

-# Submission comments
-# ------------------------------------

-- tests and vignette building failed due to missing data on the stats.grok.se server - tests and vignette were made more robust against these problems